cyrilverloop/codingame/README.md

-# Codingame
+# CodinGame

-A project to test your [Codingame](https://www.codingame.com/) PHP code.
+A project to test your [CodinGame](https://www.codingame.com/) PHP code.
 It is not intended to have solutions.
-It only contains PHPUnit tests to let you code in your favorite IDE, outside of the Codingame web site.
+It only contains PHPUnit tests to let you code in your favorite IDE, outside of the CodinGame web site.

 [![License](https://img.shields.io/github/license/cyrilverloop/codingame-php-tests)](https://github.com/cyrilverloop/codingame-php-tests/blob/trunk/LICENSE)
 [![PHP version](https://img.shields.io/badge/php-%3D7.3-%23777BB4?logo=php&style=flat)](https://www.php.net/)